dewaledr/FDAproject/README.md

 # FDAproject
-End-of-module Project Submission for Fundamentals of Data analytics
+End-of-module Project Submission for Fundamentals of Data Analysis

 ## notebook name is FDAfinalproject.ipynb